mozilla/data-docs/src/concepts/glean/glean.md

 For Mozilla, getting reliable data from our products is critical to inform our decision making.
 Glean is our new product analytics & telemetry solution that will provide consistent data behavior and development experience across all of our products.

-It currently supports Android, iOS products, and Python based tools, while support for Desktop Firefox is in development.
+The list of supported platforms and implementations is [available in the Glean SDK Book](https://mozilla.github.io/glean/book/dev/core/internal/implementations.html).

 > Note that this is different from Telemetry for Firefox Desktop ([library](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/index.html), [datasets](../choosing_a_dataset.md)), although it provides similar capabilities.